 We are a clinical-stage biopharmaceutical company developing innovative therapies for severe forms of cancer and orphan diseases.
-Leveraging our proprietary ERYCAPS platform, which uses a novel technology to encapsulate therapeutic drug substances inside erythrocytes, or red blood cells, or RBC.
-We are developing a pipeline of product candidates for patients with high unmet medical needs.
-Our lead product candidate eryaspase, which we also refer to as GRASPA, targets the metabolism of cancer cells by depriving the cells of asparagine, an amino acid necessary for their survival and critical in maintaining the cells' rapid growth rate.
-We are currently developing eryaspase for the treatment of severe tumors, including pancreatic cancer, acute lymphoblastic leukemia, or ALL, and triple negative breast cancer, or TNBC.
+Leveraging our proprietary ERYCAPS® platform, which uses a novel technology to encapsulate therapeutic drug substances inside erythrocytes, or red blood cells, or RBCs, we are developing a pipeline of product candidates for patients with high unmet medical needs.
+Our lead product candidate eryaspase, which we also refer to as GRASPA®, targets the metabolism of cancer cells by depriving them of asparagine, an amino acid necessary for their survival and critical in maintaining the cells' rapid growth rate.
+We are currently developing eryaspase for the treatment of patients with severe forms of cancer, including acute lymphoblastic leukemia, or ALL, pancreatic cancer and triple negative breast cancer, or TNBC.